xavier-bs/stickhidable.github.io/README.md

 # stickhidable

-Simple jQuery plugin to stick a div at the top of the viewport, hidding while scrolling down, showing while scrolling down.
+Simple jQuery plugin to stick a div at the top of the viewport, hidding while scrolling down, showing while scrolling up.

 ## Usage